 - nervous system function

-According to the FNB, 10 to 30 percent of older people do not get enough Vitamin B-12 because they cannot absorb it properly.
-The FNB recommend that people over the age of 50 years should take supplements or consume more foods fortified with vitamin B-12 to meet their RDA.
+According to the FNB, 10–30% of older adults do not get enough vitamin B12 because their bodies cannot absorb it properly.
+The FNB recommend taking a B12 supplement and consuming more foods fortified with vitamin B12 to meet the RDA.

 Women who are very active

-Women who exercise a lot or have physically demanding jobs will generally need to consume more nutrients to stay healthy.
+Women who exercise a lot or have physically demanding jobs may need to consume more nutrients to stay healthy.

-Research suggests that female athletes and those with active military jobs are at a higher risk of becoming deficient in vitamin D and calcium, which can lead to weakened bones and increased risk of injury.
+Research from 2014 suggests that female athletes and those with active military jobs have a higher risk of deficiencies in vitamin D and calcium.
+This can lead to weakened bones and a greater risk of injury.

-Very active women may also be a greater risk of iron deficiency.
+Those who are very active may also have a greater risk of iron deficiency.

 Women with heavy periods

-Anyone who is concerned about their periods or heavy menstrual bleeding should speak to a doctor.
+Anyone who has concerns about their periods or heavy menstrual bleeding should speak with a doctor.